Desrucker/cc-tweaked-scripts/cc-scripts/mining/tunnel/README.md

 # Nesse Version of "Tunnel"

-This program automates the process of mining a tunnel using a **Turtle** in Minecraft (via the ComputerCraft mod).
-The turtle digs a straight tunnel of a specified length, manages its inventory by keeping valuable items, places torches periodically, and returns to its starting position once the tunnel is complete.
+This program automates the process of mining a tunnel using a **Turtle** in Minecraft (via the ComputerCraft mod or the fork version know as CC: Tweaked).
+The turtle digs a straight tunnel of a specified distance, manages its inventory by keeping valuable items, places torches periodically, and returns to its starting position once the tunnel is complete.

----

-## Features

-1. **Tunnel Digging**:
-   - The turtle digs forward for a specified length, clearing blocks in front and above itself as it moves.
-   - It uses the `tryDig()` function to dig blocks and the `moveForward()` function to move forward while ensuring the path is clear.

-2. **Inventory Management**:
-   - The turtle keeps valuable items (e.g., redstone, diamonds, gold, iron, coal, and torches) using the `filterInventory()` function.
-   - Unwanted items are automatically dropped to free up inventory space.

-3. **Torch Placement**:
-   - The turtle places torches every 15 blocks to light up the tunnel using the `placeTorchAbove()` function.
-   - It searches for torches in its inventory with the `findTorchSlot()` function.

-4. **Fuel Management**:
-   - The turtle checks its fuel level and refuels itself if necessary using the `refuel()` function.
-   - If it runs out of fuel, it waits for the player to add more before continuing.

-5. **Return to Start**:
-   - After completing the tunnel, the turtle returns to its starting position by moving backward the same number of blocks it dug.

 ---